Protect Iran's endangered cultural heritage sites during armed conflict

 We, the undersigned researchers, archaeologists, architects, historians, museum professionals, conservators, cultural heritage specialists, and members of the wider scholarly community, express our profound alarm at the damage inflicted on cultural heritage sites in Iran (https://whc.unesco.org/fr/etatsparties/ir) during the ongoing US and Israeli war against Iran that began on 28 February 2026.

-According to official figures released by the Ministry of Cultural Heritage, Tourism and Handicrafts of Iran, more than 131 archaeological sites, museums, and historical buildings in Iran have been damaged.
-The highest concentration of damage has been recorded in Tehran, where 61 sites were affected.
+According to official figures released by the Ministry of Cultural Heritage, Tourism and Handicrafts of Iran, more than 131 museums and historical monuments in Iran have been damaged across 17 provinces and 26 cities.
+The highest concentration of damage has been recorded in Tehran, where 66 sites were affected.
+It should be noted, however, that these figures are based on city-level reports and do not include archaeological sites situated outside urban areas.
+Historic urban fabrics listed separately: Tehran, Isfahan, Sanandaj, Kermanshah, Qom, Khansar, and Tabriz.

 These sites, monuments, and historical buildings span a remarkable chronological range, from Late Antiquity (the Sasanian period) to the nineteenth century.
 Many of them are internationally known for their historical, architectural, and cultural significance.
 They represent not only the rich and diverse heritage of Iranian civilization, but also an irreplaceable part of the shared cultural legacy of humanity.